pH200/cycle-react/docs/api.md

       rootTagName: 'div'
     });

-`opt.mixins` is the mixins property used by React.createClass in cycle-react internally.
-The value must be an Array.
-Setting `mixins: [AnyMixin]` will overwrite the default mixins [PureRenderMixin].
-So, make sure you always append [PureRenderMixin] if you need that feature.

-`opt.bindThis` will append the third parameter `this` to `computer()` Normally, you don't want to use this.
-However, it might be required for working with some React components.

 #### Arguments:

 - `tagName :: String` a name for identifying the React class.
-- `computer :: Function` the implementation for the custom element.
+- `definitionFn :: Function` the implementation for the custom element.
 This function takes two arguments: `interactions`, and `properties`, and should output an object of Observables.
 - `[options] :: Object` the options for createReactClass.